-- (1) The Bougainville Executive Council, in accordance with the advice of the Advisory Council, may, by notice in the Bougainville Gazette, establish a community mining licence reserve area. - (2) A community mining licence reserve area must not be established unless the Secretary has confirmed in writing that the Council of Elders proposing the reservation (or its appointed representative) has received training under Section 60. - (3) A community mining licence reserve area must not be established over land- - (a) reserved from exploration or mining, under this Act or other law; or - (b) within a geological survey reserve area; or - (c) the subject of- - an existing tenement, other than a reconnaissance licence, mining easement or channel dredging permit, unless the holder of the tenement has, in writing, and subject to such conditions as it determines, consented to the inclusion of part or all of its tenement area in the reserve area; or - (ii) a registered application for the grant of a tenement, other than an application for the grant of a reconnaissance licence, mining easement or channel dredging permit. - (4) A notice under Subsection (1) must specify the extent of the community mining licence reserve area, by reference to a description of the land in latitude and longitude. - (5) More than 1 community mining licence reserve area may be established within the boundaries of a Council of Elders.
+- (1) The Bougainville Executive Council, in accordance with the advice of the Advisory Council, may, by notice in the Bougainville Gazette, establish a community mining licence reserve area. - (2) A community mining licence reserve area must not be established unless the Secretary has confirmed in writing that the community government proposing the reservation (or its appointed representative) has received training under Section 60. - (3) A community mining licence reserve area must not be established over land- - (a) reserved from exploration or mining, under this Act or other law, unless the establishment of a community mining licence reserve area is expressly authorised by the notice designating the reservation; or - (b) within a geological survey reserve area; or - (c) the subject of- - (i) an existing tenement, other than a reconnaissance licence, mining easement or channel dredging permit, unless the holder of the tenement has, in writing, and subject to such conditions as it

+- determines, consented to the inclusion of part or all of its tenement area in the reserve area; or - (ii) a registered application for the grant of a tenement, other than an application for the grant of a reconnaissance licence, mining easement or channel dredging permit. - (4) A notice under Subsection (1) must specify the extent of the community mining licence reserve area, by reference to a description of the land in latitude and longitude. - (5) More than 1 community mining licence reserve area may be established within the boundaries of a community government area.